-SEO myths are, at times, difficult to distinguish from fact and fiction.
-However, in order to ensure time and effort is not wasted on pursuing SEO fallacies that provide no tangible or intangible benefit to our SEO campaign, we must ensure we know what works and what doesn’t.
-In doing so, this allows us to spend our time optimising and promoting the areas that matter.
-This being said, we have put together 5 SEO myths that are still widely believed.
+SEO myths can be difficult to distinguish from fact and fiction.
+However, in order to ensure effort is not wasted on pursuing SEO fallacies, we must ensure we know what is going to make a difference to our SEO campaign and what isn’t.
+In doing so, this allows us to spend our time working on elements which matter.

 Myth 1: HTTPS Doesn’t Affect Keyword Rankings

 Google has made it no secret that they penalise websites that are not HTTPS secure when using the Chrome browser.
 If you have ever visited a website and it displays the website is not message or has the red warning icon next to the domain address, this is Google’s penalization for site owners not encrypting their website with SSL.

 Further, Blogspot released a research piece they did on the relationship between SSL encryption and consumers online.
 In a nutshell, a survey was created asking Australian, UK and US consumers if they would continue browsing a particular website if the browser indicated it was not secure (like the example provided above regarding Google Chrome).
 The findings of this were that, in Australia, 77% of consumers would not browse the site leaving only 23% who would.
 This alarming statistics should be more than enough motivation for those websites who are not encrypting their website by HTTPS to do so.

 Myth 2: An SEO firm is endorsed/approved by Google.